Victor Drai: Restaurants and nightclubs

 In 1993, Drai made the decision to open a restaurant, which he felt would be a more family-friendly career.
 He contracted French chef Claude Segal, who'd replaced Wolfgang Puck at the upscale restaurant Ma Maison in 1985.
 With Segal, he opened the restaurant Drai's at 730 La Cienega Boulevard on Restaurant Row in Los Angeles.

 In 1995, Drai opened a second Drai's in Las Vegas.
 A couple years later, he started an afterhours club, "That started everything", Drai stated.
 In December 2013, he opened a steakhouse on Sunset Boulevard in Los Angeles called Rare by Drai's.

 In March 2010, he opened Drai's Hollywood, a rooftop restaurant, pool and nightclub at the W Hotel in Hollywood.

 In 1997, Drai opened Drai's restaurant on the Las Vegas Strip.
 Two years later, Drai added a nightclub to the restaurant, re-branding it Drai's After Hours.
 In Vegas Seven's 2012 Nightclub Awards, Drai's After Hours won "Best Place to Disappear".
 He currently operates Drai's After Hours nightclub at The Cromwell Las Vegas.

 In 2007, Drai took over La Bete at Wynn Las Vegas and re-branded it Tryst.
 In 2012, Vegas Seven's Nightclub Awards awarded Tryst "Best Place to Impress".
 In 2013, Tryst placed #8 in the Top 100 Nightclub & Bar Roster for Nightclub & Bar Magazine.

 Drai opened XS nightclub at Encore Las Vegas in 2008.
 In 2010, XS won Nightclub & Bar Awards for "New Club of the Year" and "Mega-Club of the Year. " In 2013, Nightclub & Bar Magazine awarded XS the "Mega-Club of the Year. " Technomic named XS number one nightclub in the US for 2010.
 In 2010, Drai was bought out of his managing partnership at Steve Wynn's Tryst and XS to pursue other endeavors.

 On March 2, 2017, he opened Drai's Vancouver which was located inside Trump International Hotel & Tower Vancouver.

 The club closed down in September 2018.

 He opened Drai's Beachclub & Nightclub, on Memorial Day weekend 2014, at The Cromwell Las Vegas.
 This 65,000-square-foot venue has a party pool and an indoor/outdoor club spread out over two levels on top of the new Cromwell Hotel.
 Drai also opened a beach club and a nightclub in Dubai and plans to expand his empire to other cities.

 Drai is one of sixteen professionals listed in the Nightclub Hall of Fame.

 Personal life

 Drai was a romantic and business partner of Jacqueline Bisset's from 1973 to 1980.
 Drai has been married three times.
 In 1984, he married Kelly LeBrock; their marriage ended two years later in 1986.
 His second marriage was in 1990 to Loryn Locklin.
 On April 24, 2016, he married his third wife, Yolanda Krupiarz.
-Drai has one son, Dustin Drai, who is vice president of entertainment and marketing for Drai's Beachclub, Nightclub and Afterhours; and three young daughters.